Kellytom/doublecircumflex/README.md

 ^^^^ sub point a
 ^^^^ sub point b

+or
+.. point one
+.. point two
+.... sub point a
+.... sub point b

 So replace ^^ with tab to convert to outline format, and
 replace tab with ^^ to convert to Markdown.